 Language is a vital tool for social interaction and self-expression; and should never be used as a means of exclusion;

-Learning more than one language enriches personal growth and facilitates international understanding;
+Learning more than one language enriches personal growth and facilitates international understanding and international mindedness;

 Oral language is the foundation of effective communication.